| Rome history | Sleeping | Contact Us |

 The Vestal Virgins were the priestesses of the goddess Vesta: the goddess of the hearth and life whose symbol was the fire of the hearth.
-The ancient roman writer Ovid tells us that Vesta was synonymous with "Fire" although in other passages he relates her to "Earth".
-Virgil reconciles the two attributes by observing that Fire, the natural heat through which all things are produced is enclosed in the Earth.
+The ancient roman writer Ovid tells us that Vesta was synonymous with “Fire” although in other passages he relates her to “Earth”.

 Each Roman family had some sort of statuette or tribute to the goddess Vesta situated somewhere near the fireplace at home.
 The flame of the hearth would be "fed" with wood and during meals crumbs of bread would be thrown into the fire also.